mixpanel/docs/pages/docs/tracking-methods/id-management/migrating-to-simplified-id-merge-system.md

         - [Javascript SDK ≥ v2.46.0](https://github.com/mixpanel/mixpanel-js/releases/tag/v2.46.0)
         - [Swift SDK ≥ v4.0.5](https://github.com/mixpanel/mixpanel-swift/releases/tag/v4.0.5)
         - [Android SDK ≥ v7.3.0](https://github.com/mixpanel/mixpanel-android/releases/tag/v7.3.0)
     - Find the implementation guide [here](https://docs.mixpanel.com/docs/tracking-methods/identifying-users#usage).
-You only need to call `.identify` and `.reset` methods at specific points in the user journeys as the SDK will automatically add the reserved properties, `$device_id` and `$user_id` to the events before sending them to Mixpanel.
+You only need to call `.identify` and `.reset` methods at specific points in the user journeys as the SDK will automatically add the reserved properties, `$device_id` and `$user_id` to the events before sending them to Mixpanel (note that Mixpanel Unity SDK does not support Simplified ID Merge as of now).
     - You should not call `.alias`, as this method will not trigger ID Merge in Simplified ID project.
 It is only provided as a backward-compatible solution for users who are on Legacy/Original ID Merge.
 2. For Mixpanel API integration:
     - If you are sending data from server via Mixpanel Import API, update the API token to point to the new project.